There was a reason why Tony Stark hated Loki to a certain degree.

 "I never want to be compared to that bastard."
 Tony hissed after seemingly snapping out of his daze, he met eyes temporarily with Bruce before grabbing a nearby screwdriver and clutching it so tightly his knuckles turned white.

 "I hate that man!"
-Tony screamed, hurling the screwdriver and glaring at it as it smashed into one of his Iron Man posters nearby the T.V.
+Tony screamed, hurling the screwdriver across the room.
+Tony glared as it smashed into one of his Iron Man posters nearby the T.V.

 Bruce sat back, feeling small as Tony grabbed another tool- a wrench- and hurled it again, smashing the mirror above the sink this time.